giswqs/duckdb-spatial/README.md

 Please attribute code usage by citing the book or linking to the GitHub repository:

 > Wu, Q. (2025). _Spatial Data Management with DuckDB: From SQL Basics to Advanced Geospatial Analytics_.
-Independently published. <https://duckdb.gishub.org>
+Independently published.
+ISBN: 979-8993859705. [https://duckdb.gishub.org](https://duckdb.gishub.org)

 While the code is freely available, the **text, figures, and images** in this book are **copyrighted** by the author and may not be reproduced, redistributed, or modified without explicit permission.
 This includes all written content, custom diagrams, and embedded visualizations unless otherwise noted.